Aquatic-gg/docs/docs/aquaticcrates/basic/reward/rewardrequirements.md

+---
+title: "Reward Requirements"
+---
-## Reward Requirements
+## REWARD REQUIREMENTS

 Using reward requirements you can setup requirements that are needed to be met in order to win the reward.

-All conditions got ``negate`` option using which you can switch the returned boolen. (from true to false, from  false to true)
+All conditions have a ``negate`` option which you can switch the returned boolen. (from true to false, from  false to true)

 ``negate: true``

-## Preview fallback item
+## PREVIEW FALLBACK ITEM

 By default the reward is hidden in the preview menu when the conditions are not met, however there's a way to setup a new item which is shown in the preview as a fallback.